-Resize and download your images at specified sizes, while maintaining the aspect ratio to avoid skewing and distorting the image.
+Resize images without losing quality, while maintaining the aspect ratio to avoid skewing and distorting.

 This simple color palette generator extracts colors from any photo or file on upload.
-Then just copy the HEX codes with a simple click!
+Then just copy the HEX codes from the color palette app with a simple click!

-Extract hidden recorded data behind your files, ranging from file size and modification history to the software tools used to create them.
+Extract metadata recorded behind your files, ranging from file size and modification history to the software tools used to create them.